 A quitclaim deed, sometimes referred to as a non-warranty deed, is a document used to transfer interest in a property.
 Common terms utilized alongside quitclaim deeds are “grantor” and “grantee.”
-In this context, a grantor is the one transferring the interest and a grantee is the one receiving the interest.
-For the most part, family members use quitclaim deeds in real estate transfers.
-They are also often included in wills.
-If you need help drafting a quitclaim deed or managing other matters that involve the transfer of assets, consider finding a financial advisor in your area for hands-on guidance.
+In this context, the grantor is the one transferring the ownership interest and the grantee is the one receiving it.
+For the most part, family members use quitclaim deeds to initiate fast real estate transfers.

-To understand what a quitclaim deed is, it’s useful first to understand general warranty deeds.
+To understand what a quitclaim deed is, it’s important to know what a general warranty deed is.
 A general warranty deed is the most common type of deed in real estate sales transactions.
-It is used to warrant the good state of the title.
+It is used to warrant the good state of the home title.
 This means it guarantees that the person transferring the title is the owner of the property and has the right to transfer the property to you.

 With a general warranty deed, there is no one outside of the grantor (the person selling the property to you) who can claim the property as his or hers.
 It also guarantees that there are no debts or liens against the property except those that have already been made clear to the buyer.
 In other words, the deed provides the buyer with protection, or warranty, against those things.